 If you are making coffee just for yourself or a small house hold this type of machine is fine.
 But if you need more speed and power, the below two options may be better for you but they will cost more.

 Heat exchange boilers are single boiler with an internal 'heat exchange' mechanism that is used to rapidly heat up the water within the machine to produce the steam needed to froth milk.

 The benefit of this type of system is that you can steam milk and extract espresso at the same time unlike single boiler machines.
 This means you save time and can also make multiple coffees at a time much easier and faster.

 The down side of the heat exchange system is that temperature stability can fluctuate as the boiler loses water faster.
 But for normal home use this is fine.
 This type of boiler is best suited for a person who wants to make multiple coffees at a time.

 Dual boiler machines are the most expensive option out of the three.
 This type of boiler is found in high end latte machines.

 Dual boiler machines have one boiler dedicated to steaming milk and the other boiler dedicated to extracting espresso.
 The benefit of this is that you can steam milk and extract espresso at the same time quickly and on demand.
 Also, since there are two separate boilers, heat stability is strong as the two functions don’t conflict with each other.

 The downside is that these types of boilers are the most expensive.
 This type of boiler benefits the person who wants coffee on demand and is a "coffee geek" who wants exact control over their coffee making process.

 And that concludes our best latte maker guide.
 I hope you have found your ideal machine.
-If you have any questions please leave a comment below and make sure to check out our next post on buying coffee grinders.
+If you have any questions please leave a comment below and make sure to check out our next post on buying the smallest espresso burr grinders.